Energy efficiency

 2. The revised Energy Efficiency Directive: towards 2030

-In July 2021, as part of the ‘Fit for 55’ package, the Commission proposed a first revision of the Energy Efficiency Directive to align its energy efficiency targets with the EU’s new climate ambition.
-The Commission proposed to increase the EU’s binding annual energy efficiency reduction target to at least 9% by 2030, measured against updated baseline projections made in 2020, or equivalently, to increase the energy efficiency reduction targets for primary and final energy consumption respectively to 39% and 36% by 2030, measured against the original baseline projections made in 2007.
-In absolute terms, the EU’s energy consumption by 2030 under the proposal would be no more than 1 023 and 787 million tonnes of oil equivalent for primary and final energy respectively by 2030.
+In July 2021, as part of the ‘Fit for 55’ package, the Commission proposed a first revision of the Energy Efficiency Directive to align its energy efficiency targets with the EU’s new climate ambition and embedded in legislation the energy efficiency first principle as a pillar of the Energy Union.
+In accordance with this principle, Member States must ensure that energy efficiency solutions, including demand-side resources and system flexibilities, are assessed in planning, policy and major investment decisions.
+The Commission proposed to increase the EU’s binding annual energy efficiency target to at least 9% by 2030, measured against updated forecasts for 2030 made in 2020 (equivalent to energy efficiency targets for primary and final energy consumption respectively to 39% and 36% by 2030, measured against old forecasts for 2030, made in 2007).
+In absolute terms, the EU’s energy consumption by 2030 under the proposal would be no more than 1 023 and 787 Mtoe for primary and final energy respectively by 2030.

 The proposal asked Member States to set indicative national energy reduction targets, provided a formula to Member States to calculate their contributions, introduced enhanced automatic gap-filling mechanisms and doubled Member States’ obligation to make new annual energy savings to 1.5% of their final energy consumption between 2024 and 2030.
 It also introduced exemplary requirements for public buildings, such as an annual target for reducing energy consumption of 1.7% for the public sector and a renovation target of at least 3% of the total floor area of public administration buildings.
 It also proposed to alleviate energy poverty by prioritising vulnerable customers and introduced audit obligations and technical competence requirements, especially for large energy consumers.

-In May 2022, as part of its REPowerEU plan following the Russian aggression against Ukraine, the Commission proposed a second revision of the Energy Efficiency Directive, further increasing the binding energy efficiency reduction target from 9% to 13% or equivalently, to increase the energy efficiency reduction targets for primary and final energy consumption respectively to at least 41% and 39% by 2030, measured against the original baseline projections made in 2007.
-In absolute terms, the EU’s energy consumption by 2030 under the proposal would be no more than 980 and 750 million tonnes of oil equivalent for primary and final energy respectively by 2030.
+In May 2022, as part of its REPowerEU plan following the Russian aggression against Ukraine, the Commission proposed a second revision of the Energy Efficiency Directive, further increasing the binding energy efficiency target from 9% to 13%.
+In absolute terms, the EU’s energy consumption by 2030 under the proposal would be no more than 980 and 750 Mtoe for primary and final energy respectively by 2030.

 B. General framework